jsingh-604/p8105_final_project/final_proposal.md

 ## Title

-Inter and Intra county Spatio-temporal Analysis of COVID-19 in New York State 2020-2022
+Spatio-temporal Association of Health and Socioeconomic Measures with COVID-19 Risk in NY

 ## Motivation